 - Hamilton Garden Campus

-This programme builds on the knowledge gained in General and Applied Horticultural Services (Level 3) incorporating specialist techniques and understanding of arboriculture.
+This programme builds on the knowledge gained in Applied Horticultural Services (Level 3) incorporating specialist techniques and understanding of arboriculture.
 The emphasis is on practical skills and technical expertise in tree assessment and care.

 Those who have completed this qualification are able to demonstrate competence in arboriculture at tradesperson level.